ToolTech/Streaming_Map_Demo/README.md

-# Create new Unity project with component_8866000201_MapStreamer
+# Create new Unity project with MapStreamer

-## Create a new project with component_8866000201_MapStreamer
+## Create a new project with MapStreamer

 ```
 C:\src>git init NewProject